 I consider these images a reflection on the the connection between human presence and landscape; they are not a portraits.
 I thought of the image-making process as a momentary performance in the landscape, a dance with clouds.
 Chance was a major player in this effort as I knew only the view of the landscape for my images through the viewfinder.
 The timed shutter released as I danced with fabrics in front of the lens.
 What moment was captured would not be visible until I received the processed film.
 I still connect with this sense of “leap of faith” image-making in the current iPhone panoramas that I make, and I am continue to capture compositions at the time of exposure that are not manipulated in post-production.

 My equipment for this project included a Hasselblad 500 CM with a wide-angle lens or the Hasselblad 35mm Xpan that could take a panorama image 2.5 times the width of a normal 35mm slide.
 I shot on transparency film which was processed by my Charlottesville lab.
-I then scanned and printed the images with archival pigment ink on professional digital photography paper.
+I then scanned and printed the images with archival pigment ink on fine art photography paper.